Don’t be Fooled by Hidden Credit Card Fees

 You may be able to use your credit card to borrow cash from an ATM or bank, or your card company may send convenience checks you can cash.
 This is known as a cash advance.
 Be cautious before taking advantage of this feature; most companies charge a fee for cash advances, and the amount you borrow often has a higher interest rate than what you pay on purchases.
 Cash advance fees are calculated as a percentage of the amount you borrow, plus possible ATM fees.
 Determine all potential fees before utilizing a cash advance so you can avoid any unnecessary fees.

 If you buy a good or service in a foreign country or from a company that’s located in a foreign country, you may be charged a foreign transaction fee.
 You may have heard this fee referred to as a “currency conversion fee.”
 Credit card companies use these fees to cover the cost of converting transactions from U.S. dollars into a foreign currency.
 This fee is typically a small percentage of the transaction amount, and will vary by card company.
 You won’t have to worry about foreign transaction fees if you don’t make international purchases.
 However, if you frequently travel internationally, a card with no foreign transaction fees will benefit you.

 Check to see if the card issuer charges an annual fee before you apply for the card.
 Though this fee is only charged once per year, you can avoid it and save yourself that money by finding a credit card without an annual fee. have no annual fees.

 At Robins Financial, our credit cards work for you, which is why we offer the lowest rates possible and low to no fees.
-If you’re ready to apply for our , view our information and online. or give us a .
+If you’re ready to apply for our Robins Financial Visa® Platinum Rewards card, view our rate information and credit card agreement online now.
+Apply online now, stop by one of our branches, or give us a call.